How To Recover From Carpal Tunnel

 Schedule A Free Consultation Today

-The Overholt & Ring, LLP, team has years of experience helping injured workers get the compensation they deserve.
-They can help you gather all the necessary information regarding your injury, file and appeal workers’ compensation claims, and fight for the most favorable outcome.
-Attorneys Overholt and Ring are certified workers’ compensation attorneys and are well-respected among their peers and in the courts.
+The Law Office of Eric M. Overholt team has years of experience helping injured workers get the compensation they deserve.
+We can help you gather all the necessary information regarding your injury, file and appeal workers’ compensation claims, and fight for the most favorable outcome.
+Attorney Overholt knows the nuances of the process and is well-respected among his peers and in the courts.

-The Overholt & Ring, LLP, lawyers understand that suffering from carpal tunnel syndrome can be painful and debilitating, and they are here to help you every step of the way.
-They will work tirelessly to ensure you get the compensation you deserve, including medical treatment, lost wages and disability benefits.
-To make an appointment for a free consultation, call their San Diego office at 619-908-1563 or fill out the online form.
+At the Law Office of Eric M. Overholt, we understand that suffering from carpal tunnel syndrome can be painful and debilitating, and we are here to help you every step of the way.
+We will work tirelessly to ensure you get the compensation you deserve, including medical treatment, lost wages and disability benefits.
+To make an appointment for a free consultation, call our San Diego office at 619-908-1563 or fill out the online form.